Weight loss and alcohol

 2. Alcohol is used as the primary fuel source

-There are also other elements that can cause weight gain beyond the calorie content of alcohol.
+There are also other elements that can cause weight gain in addition to the calorie content of alcohol.

-When alcohol is consumed, the body uses it as a primary fuel source, i.e. the body prioritizes burning the alcohol before it starts burning the food you eat.
+When alcohol is consumed, the body uses it as its primary fuel source, meaning the body prioritizes burning the alcohol before it starts burning the food you eat.
 This includes glucose from carbohydrates, amino acids from proteins, and lipids from fats.

 3. Alcohol can affect your organs